Yu Suzuki: Sega

 Suzuki's arcade game Ferrari F355 Challenge was a racing simulator created upon a strong partnership with Ferrari.
 Rubens Barrichello of the F1 Team Ferrari was quoted by Suzuki to "have considered to purchase one for practicing."
 The game was considered the most accurate racing simulation of the Ferrari F355 possible up until that time.

-After Shenmue II, he served as a producer for three last games, OutRun 2 and Virtua Cop 3 in 2003 and Sega Race TV in 2008.
+After Shenmue II, Suzuki was as a producer for OutRun 2 and Virtua Cop 3 in 2003 and Sega Race TV in 2008.
 Hiroshi Kataoka succeeded him as head of AM2 department.

 Departure from Sega

-After his departure from AM2, Yu Suzuki was involved in three ill-fated projects as a director.
+After his departure from AM2, Suzuki was involved in three ill-fated projects as a director.
 PsyPhi was a touchscreen fighting arcade game, that initially had concepts of curved screens which never got past the concept stage.
 The game was however successfully completed with standard touchscreens, but was never shipped as it performed poorly at location testing.
 Players' fingers heated up from the friction of moving over the screen, making the game painful to play.
 Another problem was the viability of the machine in a modern arcade environment due to arcade operators preferring cheaper cabinets with more standard inputs.
 Shenmue Online was part of Sega's initiative to penetrate the rising Asian MMO RPG markets.
-With the withdrawal of Sega's online division in China, development of Shenmue Online was quietly cancelled.
+With the withdrawal of Sega's online division in China, development of Shenmue Online was cancelled.
 The development of Shenmue Online cost Sega and JCEntertainment almost $26 million.
-Another MMO called Pure Breed never got past the concept stage.
+Another MMO, Pure Breed, did not leave the concept stage.
 It involved a western surrealist art style, and revolved around pet and human relationships.

-In the spring of 2009, rumors surfaced that Yu Suzuki would step down from Sega after 26 years of employment.
+In 2009, rumors surfaced that Suzuki would step down from Sega after 26 years of employment.
 However, an article written by Brendan Sinclair, a reporter for the American video game journalism website GameSpot, stated the rumors to be false and that an anonymous representative for Sega of America revealed that Suzuki was in fact not retiring, but staying "in a much more diminished capacity" than in the past.
 Suzuki planned to officially leave Sega in September 2011 to concentrate on his own development studio Ys Net, while retaining an advisory role within Sega.
 His last position at Sega was Creative Officer along with Toshihiro Nagoshi and Hiroshi Kataoka.
-As of 2019, Suzuki remains as a consult for Sega, and suggested that he might return to the Virtua Fighter franchise.
+As of 2019, Suzuki remained as a consultant for Sega, and suggested that he might return to the Virtua Fighter franchise.